avish96/ratedetect/README.md

 ## Reproducibility

 To reproduce all simulation results, run `run_phylopomp_scripts.sh` and `run_birthdeath_scripts.sh` for the _phylopomp_ and birth-death analyses, respectively.
+To run both analyses in a single command, run `run_sims.sh`.
+The latter was run using `nohup` on a remote cluster for manuscript simulation results.
-These were run using `nohup` on a remote cluster for manuscript results.

 To reproduce calculated tree statistics and sampling weights, run the respective code within the `values_for_analysis_scripts.R` file.

 For empirical analyses, to reproduce alignment and tree-building files, follow the step-by-step procedure in the `.sh` files.